tacodevs/taskcollect/README.md

 ## Announcements

-To keep up with official TaskCollect announcements, subscribe to the announcements mailing list by sending an email to [this email address][1].
+To keep up with official TaskCollect announcements, subscribe to the announcements mailing list by sending an email to this email address: ~kvo/taskcollect-announce+subscribe@lists.sr.ht

-For all previous announcements, [see the archives][2].
+For all previous announcements, [see the archives][1].

 ## Future directions